-The chips were excellent and had clearly benefitted from a twice- or thrice-cooking process, while the vegetables balanced the dish, with the mushroom particularly juicy and flavoursome.
+The chips were excellent and had clearly benefited from a twice- or thrice-cooking process, while the vegetables balanced the dish, with the mushroom particularly juicy and flavoursome.

 In some ways Browns has lost it's lustre compared to a few years ago (and I have to admit I hadn't been for 18 months or so having gone off them a bit) but they proved here that they can still do a good steak and do it pretty damn well.

 Whether or not it still expects, England delivers.
-Take that, Napolean!
+Take that, Napoleon!

 FranceOK, so onto the French offering... the 'Classic Steak Rouge',